ZombieEnderman5/Ghostly/README.md

 ### Ghostly
 The repository for the Minecraft mod Ghostly.
-Made so that people can submit issues for suggestions - and, of course, pull requests if they change something.
+Made so that people can submit issues (includes suggestion issues) - and, of course, pull requests if they change something.

+### Releases
+Releases are available on CurseForge.
+Link: https://minecraft.curseforge.com/projects/ghostly (copy + paste into browser address bar, which is what contains the URL for the current tab)